Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Cons:

-• May be more expensive compared to other weatherstripping options
+• May cost more than other weatherstripping options

-• Requires proper alignment of the magnets for an effective seal
+• Needs proper magnet alignment for an effective seal

-• May not be suitable for larger gaps or irregularly shaped windows
+• Not ideal for larger gaps or irregularly shaped windows

 5. Interlocking metal weatherstripping